Tranzact-Network/tranzact-blockchain/CONTRIBUTING.md

 [Branching Strategy Diagram](https://drive.google.com/file/d/1mYmTi-aFgcyCc39pHyBaaBjV-vjvllBT/view?usp=sharing)

-1. All changes go into the main branch.
+1. All changes go into the tranzact branch.
-2. Main is stable at all times, all tests pass.
+2. Tranzact is stable at all times, all tests pass.
-3. Features (with tests) are developed and fully tested on feature branches, and reviewed before landing in main.
+3. Features (with tests) are developed and fully tested on feature branches, and reviewed before landing in tranzact.
 4. Tranzact Network's nodes on the public testnet are running the latest version `x.y.z`.
-5. The `main` branch will have a long running `beta testnet` to allow previewing of changes.
+5. The `tranzact` branch will have a long running `beta testnet` to allow previewing of changes.
 6. Pull Request events may require a `beta testnet` review environment.
 At the moment this is at the discretion of the reviewer.
 7. Hotfixes land in the release branch they fix, and all later versions.
-(This will be achieved by regularly merging from `1.0.x` to main).
+(This will be achieved by regularly merging from `1.0.x` to tranzact).
 8. Hotfixes that are emergency fixes for a specific version will be merged into (???), and removed from down-stream branches.
 This allows future merges without issues.
 9. Whoever develops a hotfix is also responsible for merging it into all later branches.
-10. A release branch (e.g. `1.1.x`) will be cut prior to a release, in order to separate work that should go into the release from work going into the next major release (main branch).
+10. A release branch (e.g. `1.1.x`) will be cut prior to a release, in order to separate work that should go into the release from work going into the next major release Tranzact branch).
 (This pre-release branch will also have a `beta testnet` spun up for preview).
 11. All Merge events will be squash merged.

 ## Run tests and linting